 2.Sleep when you can

-I was going to say “sleep when baby sleeps” but I think sleeping when you can sounds better and more realistic , ha!
-There is no doubt about it, sleeping and getting as much rest as you can the first 30 days home with baby is crucial.
+“sleep when baby sleeps” or just take naps.
+I think sleeping when you can sounds better and more realistic , ha!
+There is no doubt about it, sleeping and getting as much rest as you can the first 30 days home with a newborn is crucial.
 Your body is still recovering from childbirth and you need to help it heal properly.

 Check out the Postpartum cure, if you want to nourish your body, so you can heal quickly, produce a healthy milk supply and lose the baby weight.